Last updated: June 4, 2018

 Openprise uses a three-tier data security model to help you control data access for your users, to ensure users are only allowed to access the data they are entitled to see and edit.

 By default, all services and all data are available to all users within your company account.
 The data security policies are subtractive policies.
 Each policy layer acts as a filter to restrict users’ access to data.
 You can enable any of these 3 security layers independently.

 - Access policy – The first level of security is controlling users’ access to the services.
 You can choose to restrict access by organization.

 - Data ownership policy – Once a user has access to a service, the second level of security controls what subset of data each user is allowed to see.
 You can set policies to filter data for users from each organization.

 - Data redaction policy – Once a user can see data, the third level of security controls how each attribute is presented to users.
 For example, you can mask social security numbers or scramble employee IDs.

-By default, users within your account are allowed to see each other, including each other’s rules and alerts.
-You can restrict users’ visibility to only see oneself.
+By default, users within your account are allowed to see each other, including each other’s objects.
+However, you can restrict users’ access and edit privilege to the objects.